spaceitup/checkout-android/README.rst

 The documentation at `optile.io <https://optile.io>`_ will guide you through optile’s Open Payment Gateway (OPG) features for frontend checkout and backend use cases.
 It provides important information about integration scenarios, testing possibilities, and references.
-Click `here <https://https://www.optile.io/reference#tag/list>`_ for the API reference documentation that will help you create a payment session supported by the Android SDK.
+Click `here <https://https://www.optile.io/reference#tag/list>`_ for the API reference documentation describing how to construct a payment session request.

 After you have created a payment session you will receive a response containing the List Result in Json format.
 This List Result contains a “self” URL which is used to initialize the Payment Page.